pote/gpm/README.md

 * Create a feature branch with a meaningful name.
 * Make sure your commit messages and PR comments are informative.
-* Write a tests for your feature if applicable.
+* Write a test for your feature if applicable.
 * Always remember to run the test suite with `make test` before comitting.

 Either way, thank you **very** much for any form of contribution, even if a patch ends up not being merged